theukedge/shortcodes-to-show-or-hide-content/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Fixed error where content would show all the time when either onday and offday matched, or offdate and ondate matched.

 = 2.1 =
 * Revised code to allow for onday and offday being the same.
 Same for ondate and offdate.
 * Changed attributes for `[time-restrict]` shortcode to be more in line with the rest of the plugin.
 Now using 'on' and 'off' instead of 'show' and 'hide', though the show and hide attributes will continue to work.